ekhiyami/ekhiyami.github.io/_posts/2025-07-22-built-with-amazon-q.md

 ## Deployment Hell

+Initially, I had some errors in deployment due to Ruby compatibility issues.
 GitHub Pages kept rejecting the site with cryptic errors:

 ```
 The github-pages gem can't satisfy your Gemfile's dependencies.
 ```

-Amazon Q diagnosed the issue - Jekyll 4.2.0 isn't supported by GitHub Pages.
+Amazon Q diagnosed the issue - Jekyll 4.2.0 isn't supported by GitHub Pages, which uses Jekyll 3.9.x.
+We encountered Ruby version conflicts between my local Ruby 3.1.7 and GitHub's environment.
 We tried:

-1. Using the github-pages gem (failed)
+1. Using the github-pages gem (failed due to nokogiri compatibility issues)
-2. Custom GitHub Actions workflow (failed)
+2. Custom GitHub Actions workflow (failed with exit code 16)
 3. Fixing SASS indentation errors (success!)

 The culprit was a single space vs. two spaces in sidebar.sass.
-Amazon Q spotted it immediately.
+Amazon Q spotted it immediately and fixed the Ruby compatibility issues by adjusting the Gemfile to use compatible versions.

 ## Branch Strategy